Greenside Bunker Tips

 By Kevin Cotter, PGA

-The grip is the primary connector from the body to the club, and as the great Arnold Palmer once said, “The grip is the crucial junction point from which all the body’s strength and rhythm transferred to the club.”
+The grip is the essential link between your body and the golf club, serving as the foundation for every successful swing.
+The legendary Arnold Palmer once said, “The grip is the crucial junction point from which all the body’s strength and rhythm are transferred to the club.”
+Mastering the grip is, therefore, a vital step in building a consistent and powerful golf game.

 4 Steps to A Solid Grip